christen-reinhart/24FA-COP-1220/P2/Assignment_P2.md

 # Input: Video Games
 # Output: Print Video Games

-1a.
-Design, code, and test a program that contains an array of ints.
-The size of the array should be the number of characters in your first and last name combined.
-For example, Maria Beasley (inventor of the life raft, 1880) would have an array of size 12 in her program.
-Use a named constant for the size of your array.

-Use a loop to let the user enter values to fill the contents of the array.
-As the user is entering values, accumulate (total) each value.

-Use a second loop to output the contents of the array, along with the total and average of the values in the array.

-Be sure to use your named constant in the declaration of the array, as well as for the loop limit in both of your loops.
-(80 points)

-1b.
-How did you approach the development of the program in part a?
-Explain how you designed, coded, and tested the program.
-What challenges did you have and how did you overcome those challenges?
-Which code from the textbook did you reference as you developed this one? (be specific) (20 points)
+1. Design:

+I started by understanding the task: I needed an array whose size is the number of characters in "Christen Reinhart" (15 characters).
+I also had to allow the user to enter integer values, calculate the total and average, and display the results.

+I used a constant ARRAY_SIZE to define the array size.

+I planned two loops:

+One for getting user input and calculating the total.
+Another to display the array, total, and average.

+2. Coding:

+I defined an array with size 15.
+For input, I used a loop to get values from the user, making sure only integers were allowed.

+I accumulated the total as values were entered.
+After collecting the values, I calculated the average.
+Finally, I used another loop to print the array, total, and average.

+3. Testing:

+I tested by entering different numbers to check if the total and average were correct.

+I also tried entering invalid input (like letters) to make sure the program only accepted numbers.

+Challenges:

+Input Validation: Initially, the program accepted wrong inputs, but I fixed that by adding checks to ensure only integers could be entered.

+Formatting: I made sure the output looked clean and easy to read by using spaces and line breaks.